What Treatments Are Available for Dry Macular Degeneration?

 What he showed was that another cousin of lutein and zeaxanthin named “mesoxanthin” is actually the most active of the three specifically in the macula and that the combination of lutein, zeaxanthin, and mesoxanthin is what’s needed.
 That’s what the MacuHealth supplement contains.

 Mesoxanthin has not heretofore been commercially available and the MacuHealth company now has the sole right to manufacture and distribute it.
 It has not been subjected to a randomized, masked study so whether – and to what degree – it may be helpful is unknown.
 It is unlikely to do harm, however, and the research suggests that it may help.

 Additional Factors to Control

-Avoid ultraviolet and blue light (light waves that make the sky, or any object, appear blue) as much as possible and wear sunglasses that block blue light.
+Avoid ultraviolet and blue light (light waves that make the sky appear blue) as much as possible and wear sunglasses that block blue light.
 In commercial sunglasses, this is usually in the yellow-orange-amber tints.
 Read Artificial Lighting and the Blue Light Hazard from Prevent Blindness for more information.

 Control Blood Pressure